redbubble/pairing-exercises/fullstack/README.md

 We'll use it as a basis for our fullstack pairing exercise.

-In the interview we'll talk through the structure of the codebase, your thoughts on the design, and how you might involve it.
+In the interview we'll talk through the structure of the codebase, your thoughts on the design, and how you might improve it.
 Then we will do an extension on the current code.

 ## Interview prep